 After years of treating charter guests like family, I’m flipping the script and treating family like charter guests.
 Dad is the principal charterer, Mom is his VIP.
 The principal is between hospital visits for the treatment of a kidney-bean-sized kidney stone.
 The VIP has Alzheimer’s and dementia.
 Like the rest of us, the pandemic has taken a mental toll on them.

-When I cook for families on charter, I imagine what my own family would be like on board.
+When I cook for families on a luxury yacht charter, I imagine what my own family would be like on board.
 My four siblings, their partners and children, and my 80-something-year-old parents would be a hectic trip.
 I imagine what our preference sheet would look like: lots of ruffled potato chips with a selection of dips.
 No onion in anything, but lots of raw onion on the side for my dad.
 We love onion dip.
 My sister will pick anything green out of anything.
 She’s been doing it for over 40 years, don’t sweat it.

 I pack my knives, four loaves of homemade bread, a kitchen scale, sourdough starter, and heavy sweaters.

 As soon as I arrive but before I can begin preparing even toast, the kitchen needs detailing.
 Old people have a different relationship with expiry dates, as in they’re optional.
 Based on the amount of moldy and out-of-date food I find in the fridge, I surmise that my parents have otherworldly gut health.
 The biodiversity of their intestinal flora could provide the basis for Nobel-worthy scientific inquiry.
 I quickly understand the importance of indicating years as part expiry dates.
 The most ancient artifact is older than the average TikTok user and can be measured in decades.